peterussell/peterussell.github.io/_posts/2023-01-21-lambda-layers-with-python-and-serverless-framework.md

 The existing Lambda functions were put together pretty roughly, and duplicate some  utility code for things like HTTP requests/responses and interacting with DynamoDB.
 It seemed like a good opportunity for a tidy-up.

-After looking at options for sharing python code between Lambda functions, realized that [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) did what I wanted, and has support in SLS without adding any plugins.
+After looking at options for sharing python code between Lambda functions, I realized that [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) did what I wanted and is supported in SLS without requiring plugins.

 ## Folder structure